-The Part 1 examination shall be passed within eighteen months with a minimum mark of 50%.
-The Intermediate examination comprises written and oral examinations and shall be passed with a minimum mark of 50% within three and a half years.
+The Part 1 examination (Anatomy, Physiology and Anatomical Pathology) shall be passed within eighteen months with a minimum mark of 50%.
+The intermediate examination comprises written and oral examinations and shall be passed with a minimum mark of 50% within three and a half years.
 The Part II examination comprises written, practical and oral examinations, which shall each be passed with a subminimum of 50%.
-The assignment carries a weight of 25% of the total credits and shall focus on a relevant topic in Urology.
-The candidate shall demonstrate his ability to conduct independent research.
-The assignment shall be completed in a standard format as a research document to be assessed by an internal and an unattached external examiner.
+The research assignment carries a weight of 25% of the final mark and shall focus on a relevant topic in

+Urology.
+The candidate shall demonstrate the ability to conduct independent research.
+The assignment shall be completed in a prescribed format as a research document to be assessed by an internal and an unattached external examiner.